hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 to run the installer.

-This program will now shutdown some primary services before continuning to be sure that the database is consistent Shutting down services...
+This program will now shutdown some primary services before continuing to be sure that the database is consistent Shutting down services...
 2018/05/25 17:37:04 Generated new root token to transmit 2018/05/25 17:37:04 connecting to postgresql at postgres://atlas:xxyyzz@tfe-aabbcc.ddeeff.us-west-2.rds.amazonaws.com:5432/atlas_production?&options=-c%20search%5Fpath%3Dvault